Loading...

 |---|---|---|

 | Claude Max (5x tier) | $100/mo | Sign up at claude.ai → Settings → Upgrade.
-Plenty of capacity for this skill.
+Runs Claude Code, which is where you do the initial deep work.
 Cancel after the month if you want. |

 | jeffreys-skills.md | $20/mo | Pay with Stripe or PayPal.
 Install the wills-and-estate-planning skill from the dashboard. |

-| Your attorney's review | $2-4k | Unavoidable and correct.
-They still sign the documents.
-The packet the skill produces makes this meeting dramatically shorter. |
+| Your attorney's review | $2-4k | Strictly optional.
+If you decide you want a licensed attorney to review and bless the result, the packet the skill produces makes that meeting dramatically shorter and cheaper than starting from scratch. |

 The basics